Heatblur-Simulations/f-4e-manual/src/systems/nav_com/flight_director_group.md

 be desired, the instructed angle can be disregarded during the turn.
 When the Heading Set knob has been used to enter the correct target heading, the intercept presentation is accurate within a 60 degree field of a TACAN course, or 90 degrees for a VOR radial.
-Additionally, a Glideslope Pointer is provided for relative glideslope position indication during an ILS approach.
+Additionally, a Glide-slope Pointer is provided for relative glide-slope position indication during an ILS approach.

 Upon startup of the ADI, an OFF warning flag will be displayed until the AN/AJB-7 gyro has aligned.
 This can also appear due to power loss or a signal